 Here are five tips that will help you avoid this lifelong disease, as well as keep it under control if you already have it.

-Stop consuming refined carbohydrate products and sugar and increase your intake of complex carbs such as oatmeal, rice, whole wheat, potatoes, pasta, and whole-grain breads.
+Stop consuming refined carbohydrate products and sugar and increase your intake of complex carbs such as oatmeal, rice, whole wheat, potatoes, pasta, and whole-grain bread.

 Use these sources of complex carbs along with plenty of fresh vegetables and fruits to satisfy your body’s requirement for carb fuel.
 If you have excess weight, try to get most of your carbs from vegetables and fruits.